 Puja is a Sanskrit word which means worship.
 A puja is a Deity Yoga ritual that generally involves liturgy and visualization.
 Performing pujas is considered very beneficial for the energy of the Dharma Center and for the participants themselves.

-Our long-time book study group continued meeting during the pandemic, and we have decided to maintain our discussions on Zoom.
-We are currently reading our new book selection The Attention Revolution by Alan Wallace.
-We meet on Tuesday evenings from 7:00-8:30.
+Our long-time book study group continued to meet all through the pandemic, and we have decided to continue our discussions on Zoom.
+We are currently reading The Power of Mind by Khentrul Lodro Thaye Rinpoche.
+We meet on Tuesday evenings from 7:00-8:30 p.m.

-Please email email@example.com for more information, or to let us know you would like to try it out.
+Please email email@example.com for more information, or to let us know you would like to join when we begin our next book.

-Our weekly meditation class, led by Matthew Small, is helpful for beginners and more experienced meditators.
+Our weekly meditation class, led almost every week by Matthew Small, is helpful for beginners and for more experienced meditators.
 We meet in person at Dorje Ling, at 7:00 p.m. on Wednesdays.

 Buddhist meditation is a practice of wakeful presence.
 During meditation, everything outside ourselves is left as it is.
 Attention is focused on the present moment.
 The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions.
 The goal is to be simply present, to experience things as they are.

 There are many different types of Tibetan Buddhist meditation.
-Currently, these Wednesday night sessions will be a slow survey of different techniques, including the following: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness, and compassion meditations like tonglen, the practice of sending and receiving.
+Currently, these Wednesday evening practice sessions focus on a survey of different techniques, with short discussions, including the following: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness or metta; and compassion meditations like tonglen, the practice of sending and receiving.